WANT TO SAVE THIS RECIPE?

 While the chicken is cooking, prepare the toppings.
 For a quick pickled onion recipe, check out this roasted potato salad.

 Shred the kale and toss it with salt, pepper, olive oil, and lime juice.
-Slice the avocadoes, crumble the cotija and you're ready to assemble the chile chicken tostadas.
+Slice the avocados, crumble the cotija, and you're ready to assemble the chile chicken tostadas.

-Spoon some of that delicious reduced braising liquid on top of the shredded chicken, tossing to coat.
-Then, pile that chicken on top of tostada shells followed by the kale, avocado, pickled onions, and a sprinkle of cotija.
+Spoon some of that delicious reduced braising liquid on the shredded chicken, tossing it to coat.
+Then, pile that chicken on top of tostada shells, followed by the kale, avocado, pickled onions, and a sprinkle of cotija.

 Leave a Reply